Aliases for OPRD1 Gene

 GeneCards Summary for OPRD1 Gene

-OPRD1 (Opioid Receptor, Delta 1) is a Protein Coding gene.
-Diseases associated with OPRD1 include morphine dependence and myocardial stunning.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include enkephalin receptor activity.
-An important paralog of this gene is GALR2.
+OPRD1 (Opioid Receptor Delta 1) is a Protein Coding gene.
+Diseases associated with OPRD1 include Morphine Dependence and Heroin Dependence.
+Among its related pathways are Signaling by GPCR and Sphingolipid signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and opioid receptor activity.
+An important paralog of this gene is OPRM1.

 G-protein coupled receptor that functions as receptor for endogenous enkephalins and for a subset of other opioids.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling leads to the inhibition of adenylate cyclase activity.
 Inhibits neurotransmitter release by reducing calcium ion currents and increasing potassium ion conductance.
 Plays a role in the perception of pain and in opiate-mediated analgesia.
 Plays a role in developing analgesic tolerance to morphine.

 The delta opioid receptor (also known as OP1, DOP, DOR) is a member of the opioid family of G-protein-coupled receptors that also includes mu, kappa and NOP receptors.
-In the CNS, delta opioid receptors are primarily distributed in the olfactory bulb, nucleus accumbens, caudate putamen and neocortex, with low-moderate levels present in the thalamus, hypothalamus and brainstem.
-Delta opioid receptors play a role in analgesia, motor integration, gastrointestinal motility, olfaction, respiration, cognitive function and mood driven behavior.
-The enkephalins are generally considered to be the preferred endogenous ligands.
-The human gene encoding the delta opioid receptor has been localized to chromosome 1 (1p36.1-p34.3).
+In the CNS, delta opioid receptors are primarily distributed in the olfactory bulb, nucleus accumbens and neocortex.